 For more information visit the Jeffrey Smart Building webpage.

 Sitting alongside the Jeffrey Smart Building, Pridham Hall's architecturally expressive design will be a show-stopper in the West End.
 Featuring flexible event space, a public sports complex and swimming pool, Pridham Hall will include facilities for UniSA Sport, UniSA graduations and corporate and cultural events.

-Pridham Hall is scheduled for completion early-2018.
+Pridham Hall is scheduled for completion April 2018.
 For a sneak peak at the designs and more information visit the Pridham Hall webpage.